 - Be a story tease: Drum up excitement and anticipation with a short teaser ad before serving longer messages with more detail revealed.
 Entertainment brands love this approach for campaigns like movie trailer releases and album drops.

-No matter the rotation option you choose, keep these best practices in mind:
+No matter the creative rotation option you choose, keep these best practices in mind:

 - Remind listeners of critical information—like your brand name.